Azure/iot-identity-service/docs/pkcs11/tpm2-pkcs11.md

 sudo tpm2_clear

-# This is the directory tpm2-pkcs11 was configured to use.
-export TPM2_PKCS11_STORE='/opt/tpm2-pkcs11'

 # tpm2_ptool requires Python 3 >= 3.7 and expects `python3`
 # to be that version by default.
 #